 - Unusual or frivolous purchases

-It’s important to think about their feelings.
+Firstly, it’s important to think about their feelings.
 This may be the first situation in which your roles are reversed.
 They have always taken care of you.
 They are the caregiver and you are the one who needs looking out for.
 It may be scary for you, but the reversal of this relationship is probably going to be much harder for them, and they may not be ready to accept this big change.
 You can help them out by making sure you’re on equal footing.
-Use this opportunity to check your finances and make sure that yours are in order before checking theirs, you could even do it together and talk through your situation.
+Use this opportunity to check your finances and make sure that yours are in order before checking theirs.
+You could even do it together and talk through your situation.
 Then, when it comes to their finances, do the same.
-Make sure you focus on the positives, this is preparation for the future.
-Reassure them that it needs to be done, but remember that it doesn’t necessarily mean your loved ones can’t do it themselves, sometimes you’re just there for backup.
+Make sure you focus on the positives – this is preparation for the future.
+Reassure them that it needs to be done, but remember that it doesn’t necessarily mean your loved ones can’t do it themselves.
+You’re just there for backup.

 How do you approach such a sensitive subject?

 Approach the subject in a smaller group, don’t bring the whole family into the matter.
 If you hold some sort of intervention, your parents could feel cornered and get defensive, whereas if you have an open, casual conversation they are much more likely to understand your reasoning.
-When you do have the conversation make sure you’re honest, if you have concerns, tell them but also be understanding.
-Don’t be too forceful.
-After all, it’s their life you’re talking about and at the end of the day, even if you don’t agree, it is their decision to make at every turn.
-This includes letting you help with their finances.
+When you do have the conversation make sure you’re honest.
+If you have concerns, tell them, but also be understanding – don’t be too forceful.
+After all, it’s their life you’re talking about and at the end of the day, it is their decision to make at every turn, even if you don’t agree (and this includes letting you help with their finances).
 They may just not want to get you involved.
 But they might.
 And having your support might be exactly what they need.

 So, you want to organize your parents’ finances.
 How do you do it?

 First you need to find out where they get their money from.
 This is important.
 Make sure you have access to all of their assets from savings accounts to house deeds, and find out how much they’re worth.
 This will be important when planning for their future, especially if they can no longer age in place and need to pay for an assisted living facility or nursing home.
-The Simple Dollar provides another handy list of all the documents you need to track down:
+Here’s a handy list of all the documents you need to track down before you start:

 - Bank accounts